 Prostate cancer is the most common cancer in men accounting for 25% of all cancers (excluding skin cancers).
-In 2017 it was estimated that 161,360 of men will be diagnosed with prostate cancer, and 26,730 will die of prostate cancer.
+In 2017 it was estimated that 161,360 men would be diagnosed with prostate cancer, and 26,730 would die of prostate cancer.
 (Data of National Cancer Institute.)
 One out of seven men in the US will get prostate cancer.
-Prostate cancer incidence varies by race, with African Americans having the highest frequency and Asians have the lowest.
+Prostate cancer incidence varies by race, with African Americans having the highest frequency and Asians having the lowest.

 Cancer begins in cells, which are the smallest units forming tissues and organs in the body.
-Normal prostate cells are genetically programmed to grow up to a specific size and number.
+For example, normal prostate cells are genetically programmed to grow to a specific size and number.
 They also form glands, make secretions to help nourish sperm, and with aging, they undergo specific changes and may even divide in a benign way to cause BPH.
 Eventually, they grow old and die or atrophy.

-Cells become cancerous due to defects in genetic programming or due to exposure to a variety of risk factors.
+Cells become cancerous due to defects in genetic programming or exposure to various risk factors.
 Many of them are unknown (but may include dietary chemicals, toxins, and hormones).
 Prostate cells will grow without control forming masses or nodules that cause various problems.

 Local effects of uncontrolled cancer growth within the gland include compression of normal structures, such as the urethra tube; unregulated growth will cause blood vessel disruption resulting in bleeding and clots.